-"Qualified Relatives" may be enrolled as Dependent(s) for purposes of the HRA.
-A "Qualified Relative" is an individual who qualifies as a dependent under Section 152 of the Internal Revenue Code including, child, foster child, grandchild, stepchild, brother, sister, stepbrother, stepsister, parent, stepparent, grandparent, niece, nephew, uncle, aunt, son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law, sister-in-law or an individual who for more than one half of the year resides with the Eligible Employee and is a member of the Eligible Employee's household or in the case, of a child, the child lives with his/her other parent.
-Qualified Relatives must meet all the requirements as stated under Section 152(b) and (d) of the Internal Revenue Code.
+"Qualified Relative" is an individual who qualifies as a dependent under Section 152 of the Internal Revenue Code including child, foster child, grandchild, stepchild, brother, sister, stepbrother, stepsister, parent, stepparent, grandparent, niece, nephew, uncle, aunt, son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law, sister-in-law or an individual who for more than one half of the year resides with the Eligible Employee and is a member of the Eligible Employee's household or in the case, of a child, the child lives with his/her other parent.
+Qualified Relatives must meet all the requirements under Section 152(b) and (d) of the Internal Revenue Code.